Novel number two is on its way – here’s the first chapter.

 “It’s OK, it was a total stranger,” I continue to lie.
 “He couldn’t really see anything, certainly no way he could tell who you were.”

-I say he’s a therapist, but in fact he’s some bloke in an alternative remedies shop in Church Street who gets a massage in exchange for his wisdom.
+I say he’s a therapist, but in fact he’s some bloke in an alternative remedies shop in Church Street who gets a massage in exchange for his insight.
 It seems all he does is listen and occasionally offer up some new-age philosophy.
 When I asked Jen what she had told him about us, if not our rituals, she said everything.
 She said she’d told him everything about us, except our role-playing secret.

 “Everything?”
 I asked.